Porgramming-Hero-web-course/batch-4-assignment-1-abubakar1010/blog-1.md

 }
 ```

-In this example, the getData function returns either a object or a string, depending on the argument passed.
+In this example, the getData function returns either an object or a string, depending on the argument passed.
 The return type is defined as union, allowing the flexibility to return multiple types.

 ###Intersection Types